Sum02dean/STRINGSCORE/README.md

 """Pandas Multiindex deprecation: FutureWarning: pandas.Int64Index is deprecated and will be removed from pandas in a future version.
 Use pandas.Index with the appropriate dtype instead."""
 ```
 ### Major dependencies
 The conda environemnt provided should contain all of these requirements.
-If not you can find them at the following sources.
+If not, you can find them at the following sources.
 | Dependency | Intallation |
 | ------ | ------ |
 | R for Python (second option) |[Anaconda](https://anaconda.org/r/r)|